How to Get the Veteran’s Administration (VA) Aid and Attendance Pension Benefit

-After struggling to help her mother, the wife of a World War II veteran, receive benefits from the Veterans Administration, Debbie Burak founded VeteranAid.org to ensure that other families of veterans wouldn’t have to go through the same ordeal.
+After struggling to help her mother–the wife of a World War II veteran–receive benefits from the Veterans Administration (VA), Debbie Burak founded VeteranAid.org to ensure that other families of veterans wouldn’t have to go through the same ordeal.

-VeteranAid.org was created as a result of my own personal experience as the daughter caring for aging parents over a nine-year period.
+VeteranAid.org was created as a result of my own personal experience as the daughter of aging parents who cared for them over a nine-year period.

-My dad was a WWII Veteran, and with several request to the VA for any resources to help defer costs, we were told seven times that since he was not injured during his time of service, he was not eligible for any assistance.
+My dad was a WWII Veteran, and with several requests to the Veteran’s Administration (VA) for any resources to help defer costs, we were told seven times that since he was not injured during his time of service.
+This supposedly rendered him ineligible for any assistance.

-I made an application for my mom as the “surviving spouse” who was awarded the full pension, but she did not live to see the VA release her monies.
+I made an application for my mom as the surviving spouse.
+While she was awarded the full pension, she did not live to see the VA release her monies.

 I knew that I had knowledge of a hidden financial resource that veterans and their widows were not informed about, and that the Aid and Attendance Pension Benefit could be the determining factor in the quality of care and services to be afforded.
-And so it is that I set out to change the ending for others and to try and be a light for those only just beginning the journey of caring for an older loved one.
+And so I set out to change the ending for others.
+I wanted to try and be a light for those only just beginning the journey of caring for an older loved one.

-I launched the website in November 2005 with the intention of raising national awareness of this little-known benefit, with the goal of making it as common knowledge as Social Security, Medicare and Medicaid.
+I launched the website in November 2005 with the intention of raising national awareness of this little-known benefit, with the goal of making the program as popular as Social Security, Medicare, and Medicaid.
 Read more about my story here.

 The site is dedicated to my mom and dad, Frank and Lillie Cicirelli.